Posterior Heel Pain | Haglund Association | Two-Finger Squeeze Test

 Classification

-Retrocalcaneal bursitis is classified based on etiology:
+Retrocalcaneal bursitis is classified by underlying cause:

 Clinical Presentation